erikarn/amiga-code/amigaterm/src/README.md

 * I've actually implemented timers to abort IO, and figured out when and how stuff needs handling.
 * Fixed a few message leaks around handling the abort key.
-* The receive path uses bulk transfers rather than byte-at-a-time.
+* The receive path uses bulk transfers rather than byte-at-a-time - it'll now receive around 1300 bytes/sec at 19200 baud running out of slow/chip ram on a stock Amiga 500.
-* Aborts seem to be handled better now.
+* IO aborts/timeouts seem to be handled better now - if you try using too fast a baud rate then the transfer will eventually exit rather than cause the system to hang.
+* ... and that includes actually /handling/ the receive overflow error from the serial driver!

 # What's next?